-Monitoring of the fish communities in WOC and its major tributaries continued in 2023.
+Monitoring of the fish communities in WOC and its major tributaries continued in 2024.
 Fish community surveys were conducted at 11 sites in the WOC watershed, including 5 sites in the main channel, 2 sites in First Creek, 2 sites in Fifth Creek, and 2 sites in Melton Branch.
 Streams located near or within the city of Oak Ridge (Mill Branch and Hinds Creek) were also sampled as reference sites for comparison.

-In the WOC watershed, the fish community continued to be slightly degraded in 2023 compared with communities in reference streams.
-Sites closest to outfalls within the ORNL campus had lower species richness (number of species)

-(Figure 5.35) and fewer pollution-sensitive species than a slightly larger reference site and more closely resembled values found in a smaller reference reach.
+In the WOC watershed, the fish community continued to be slightly degraded in 2024 compared with communities in reference streams.
+Sites closest to outfalls within the ORNL campus had lower species richness (number of species) (Figure 5.31) and fewer pollution-sensitive species than a slightly larger reference site and more closely resembled values found in a smaller reference reach.
 WOC sites also had more pollution-tolerant species and elevated densities (number of fish per square meter) of pollutiontolerant species compared with reference streams.
 Seasonal fluctuations in diversity and density are expected and may explain some of the variability seen at these sites.
 However, the combination of these factors indicates degraded water quality and/or habitat conditions.
-Overall, the fish communities in tributary sites adjacent to and downstream of ORNL outfalls continued to be negatively affected by ORNL effluent in 2023 relative to reference streams and upstream sites.
+Overall, the fish communities in tributary sites adjacent to and downstream of ORNL outfalls continued to be negatively affected in 2024 relative to reference streams and upstream sites.
+These impacts may be related to effluent from outfalls, poor or altered habitat conditions, or barriers to fish passage within the watershed.

-Note: BFK 7.6 was not surveyed in the spring of 2022 or in 2023 because of lack of access to the site.
+Note: BFK 7.6 was not surveyed after 2023 because of lack of access to the site and was replaced with HCK 20.6.
 Acronyms:

 BFK = Brushy Fork kilometer

-HCK = Hinds Creek kilometer

 MBK = Mill Branch kilometer